ben-razor/aqua-explore/demo/docs/playground.md

 Having these guides open when using the Aqua Playground will be worthwhile.

+This guide describes how to use the Playground.
+For a development guide see [Aqua Playground Github](https://github.com/ben-razor/aqua-explore).

 # Using Aqua Playground

 The Aqua Playground presents a quick way to test out what is possible with Aqua and Fluence JS.